 \section{Abstract}

-For $S=S_{g,n}$ a closed orientable differentiable surface of genus $g$ from which $n$ points have been removed, with $\chi(S)=2-2g-n<0$, let $\G(S)$ be the mapping class group of $S$ and $\hG(S)$ and $\kG(S)$, respectively, its profinite and its congruence completion.
-The latter is the image of the natural representation $\hG(S)\to\Out(\hp_1(S))$, where $\hp_1(S)$ is the profinite completion of the fundamental group of the surface $S$.
-Let $\Out^{\I_0}(\kG(S))$ be the group of outer automorphisms of $\kG(S)$ which preserve the conjugacy class of a procyclic subgroup generated by a nonseparating Dehn twist and put $d(S)=3g-3+n$.
-The main result of the paper is that, for $d(S)>1$, there is a natural isomorphism:
+For $S=S_{g,n}$ a closed orientable differentiable surface of genus $g$ from which $n$ points have been removed, such that $\chi(S)=2-2g-n<0$, let $\PG(S)$ be the pure mapping class group of $S$ and $\hPG(S)$ and $\kPG(S)$ be, respectively, its profinite and its congruence completions, the latter being identified with the image of the natural representation $\hPG(S)\to\Out(\hp_1(S))$ (where $\hp_1(S)$ is the profinite completion of the fundamental group of the surface $S$).
+We determine the automorphism groups of procongruence completions under a natural rigidity condition, and show that the profinite Grothendieck-Teichm\"uller group embeds into the outer automorphism group of the profinite completion.

-where $\GT$ is the profinite Grothendieck-Teichm\"uller group.
-We will actually prove a slightly stronger result which implies that the automorphism group of the procongruence Grothendieck-Teichm\"uller tower is also isomorphic to $\GT$.